Chris-McGonigle/conversion-compendium/README.md

 To convert a Currency, a user must first select '4' from the Main Menu and then confirm their choice.

-Once selected a user is displayed the Currency Conversion menu.
+Once selected, a user is displayed the Currency Conversion menu.

 ![Currency Conversion Menu](./assets/images/currency-menu.png)